City Theatrical Interview with Lighting Designer Jennifer Schriever

-CTI: Do you have any favourite projects?
+CTI: Do you have any favorite projects?

-JS: My current favourite project is A Strange Loop.
+JS: My current favorite project is A Strange Loop.
 It fired on all cylinders.
 We all really dug deep.
 It’s sort of minimal, but also covers all the essentials.
 The core of everything is developed in

 a way that I find really satisfying.

-Before that, one of my favourites is an opera I did called The Pearl Fishers, which we teched at the English National Opera (ENO) in London.
+Before that, one of my favorites is an opera I did called The Pearl Fishers, which we teched at the English National Opera (ENO) in London.
 We had the most amazing collaboration for this show.
 We had wonderful communications with

 the director, and we all knew what was expected on stage.
 It was a learning experience for me in a good way.